Haslingden High School

 Haslingden High School is a secondary school located in Haslingden, Rossendale, England.
-The school receives children from many local primary schools, one of the largest being Helmshore Primary School.
+The school receives children from many local primary schools, one of the largest being Haslingden Primary School.

 History

-The two schools in Haslingden that preceded the school were Haslingden Grammar School on Bury Road, which was knocked down in 1997, and turned into a housing development, and Haslingden County Secondary School on Ryefield Avenue.
+The two schools in Haslingden that preceded the school were Haslingden Grammar School on Bury Road, which was knocked down in 1997, and turned into a housing development, and Haslingden County Secondary School on Ryefield Avenue, which later on was turned into a primary school led by headteacher Glynn Elis.

 Performance

 In the most recent inspection by Ofsted, the main school was awarded "Good" in all criteria.
 The sixth form was also graded as "Outstanding" for care, advice and guidance.
 Exam results have risen for the last five years, with increasing results in ICT, English Literature, Religious Studies and BTEC Sport.

 GCSE results are often above the English national average.
 It is notable for being one of the few Lancashire comprehensive schools with a sixth form college.

 Admissions

-The school is led by headteacher Russel Clarke.
+The school is led by headteacher Russell Clarke.
 It runs a faculty system, each headed by a curriculum leader.
 The pastoral system at Haslingden High School includes heads of lower, middle and upper schools leading learning mentors in each year group.

-The sixth form is led by Ms Lauren Marsland, Director of Sixth Form Studies.
+The sixth form is led by Lauren Marsland, Director of Sixth Form Studies.
 The Sixth Form at Haslingden is part of the main school and many of the high school students go on to complete Post-16 study at Haslingden's sixth form.
 Students have also joined from other local schools such as Bacup and Rawtenstall Grammar School, All Saints Catholic Language College in Rawtenstall, Fearns Community Sports College in Bacup and Alder Grange Community and Technology School in Rawtenstall.